jwelsch/TextTabulator/README.md

 # TextTabulator

-TextTabulator is a library that will format data into a `string` that, when printed, will be in the form of a table.
+TextTabulator is a .NET Standard 2.1 library that will format data into a `string` that, when printed, will be in the form of a table.
 TextTabulator is designed to be simple and lightweight.
 Just call the `Tabulator.Tabulate` method with a collection of strings and it will do the rest.

 Example table:
 ```